 Publisher: Square Enix

-Platform: PlayStation 4*, PC (Steam), Playstation Vita (JP Only), Nintendo Switch (JP Only)
+Platform: PlayStation 4*, PC (Steam), Playstation Vita (JP Only), Playstation 3 (JP Only), Nintendo Switch (JP Only)

 ESRB Rating: T

 *The PS4 Version was used to review this game

 A retail copy was purchased by the reviewer for this review.

 It’s been a few years since the release of “Dragon Quest Heroes,” a fun little ARPG tower defense game that served as a love letter to the franchise.
 With the sequel in the spinoff series going fully open world, and adding various new elements to the mix, will it stand up to the original?
 Today we take a look at Dragon Quest Heroes 2.

 Dragon Quest games have never been known for their groundbreaking stories or amazing complexity.
 This game features a pretty average JRPG story full of very cliche plot twists and pacing.
 The characters have humorous interactions with each other despite the majority of the party being completely inconsequential to the story outside of giving the main characters the “courage and strength” to press on in their quest to save the world.
 It isn’t bad by any means and does its job of giving reasons for the wide variety of characters to join forces.
 Don’t go any expecting “Nier: Automata” levels of mind blowing storytelling.

 The graphical styles of Omega Force’s games continues to impress me release after release.
 They’re able to honor each series they create material for so well.
 Just like the first game, the vibrant world of Dragon Quest is represented beautifully.
 From the wide varieties of environments to the quirky and memorable character designs, everything is how it should be for a title in this franchise.
 The PS4 Pro patch for this game also includes an option to greatly increase the resolution for the cost of a stable framerate.